Khto zverkhu?: Show rules

 The show involves two teams - male and female.
 To win, women will have to ask themselves: what do they know about the male world and how are men treated to this?
 Men, in turn, should do the same for women.

 The duel of male and female worlds is divided into rounds consisting of blank polls, various contests and competitive games.
 In addition, topics that men and women do not raise in the presence of each other are discussed.
 The show consists of seven competitions (accumulation of money).
 The winner is determined in the final, the eighth round, where the winner's money is doubled.

 TV presenter

 The leaders of the first three seasons were Olha Freimut and Serhiy Prytula.
 In the third season Olha Freimut was replaced by Ekaterina Varnava.
-There is also a "gentleman judge" speaking in the voice of Oleksandr Pedan.
+There is also a "gentleman judge" speaking in the voice of Olexandr Pedan.
 In the seventh season, Lesia Nikitiuk replaced Ekaterina Varnava.